Human trafficking in Guatemala: Statistics

 Cases of identified trafficking victims have significantly decreased from previous years, dropping from 673 in 2015 to 316 victims in 2018.
 In this 2018 study it was observed that 292 of the 316 victims were children.
 Many of the victims are native Guatemalans under the age of 18.
 The children are often used to collect money though begging, pick-pocketing and working as hawkers.
 The young women are sexually exploited or sold and young men are forced into gang life, selling and transporting drugs along with other gang related activity.
-According to the United States assessment of Guatemala in relation to human trafficking, Guatemala has been on the tier 2 watch list for human trafficking since 2017.

 In 2016 the United Nations International Children's Emergency Fund (UNICEF) and the International Commission Against Impunity in Guatemala (CICIG) estimate that the trafficking industry involving sexual exploitation brings in $1.6 billion US dollars to Guatemala each year.
 This is equivalent to 12.3 billion Guatemalan quetzal, which is 2.7% of the Gross Domestic Product (GDP).
 It is believed that only 3% of traffickers are known and many run under the name of large trafficking circles to avoid detection.
 The United Nations Office on Drugs and Crime has stated that there are only two prosecutors willing to convict traffickers in the country, because of this there have been low conviction numbers with only 20 convicted in 2014.